symfony-cmf/symfony-cmf-docs/bundles/media/form_types.rst

 Form Types
 ----------

-The MediaBundle provides a couple of usefull form types along with form data transformers.
+The MediaBundle provides a couple of useful form types along with form data transformers.

 cmf_media_image